The Role of Photo Etching in the Aerospace Industry: Precision, Durability, and Innovation

 What is Laser Direct Imaging (LDI)?

 Laser Direct Imaging, also commonly known as LDI, plays a key role in the metal etching process.
 Traditional etching involves coating the metal plate with a polymer photo resist.
 After that, the digital design is exposed to the photo resist using ultraviolet light and photo tooling where the dark lines create a pattern on the surface of the photo resist.
-The sheets are then ran through a developing process that removes the polymer resist where the dark images were.
+The sheets are then run through a developing process that removes the polymer resist where the dark images were.
 The exposed metal is now vulnerable to the acid’s etching action.
 With laser direct imaging, the process is faster and more accurate.
 LDI uses a precise, computer-controlled laser beam to imprint the patterns in photo resist on the metal plates replacing the use of artwork and exposure to ultraviolet light.

 LDI Process